Louizz7/mobile-money-fraud-detector/README.txt

 Mobile-money and digital financial transactions generate large volumes of transaction data, making manual identification of fraudulent activity difficult.

-The objective of this project is to develop a machine-learning system capable of identifying suspicious transactions and providing a risk score that can support fraud investigation and transaction monitoring.
+The objective of this project is to develop a machine-learning system capable of identifying suspicious transactions and assigning a risk score to support fraud investigation and transaction monitoring.

 Core MVP requirements: